 - 1. Section 1: summarises the original proposals, where the Terms of Reference have been met in the report and the structure of this report. - 2.
-Section 2 is a summary of the Workgroup meetings. - 3.
+Section 2 is a summary to date. - 3.
 Section 3 goes through a high level overview of the original defects proposed under CMP264 and CMP265. - 4.
 Section 4 covers the questions posed in the Workgroup Consultation. - 5.
 Section 5 covers responses to Workgroup Consultation questions. - 6.
 Section 6 covers analysis provided by the Workgroup members post the Workgroup Consultation. - 7.
 Section 7 covers the features contained in alternative options. - 8.
 Section 8 covers key themes within alternatives proposed. - 9.
 Section 9 covers WACMs and voting on an alternative to a Workgroup Alternative CUSC Modification (WACM). - 10.
 Section 10 covers the approach to legal text changes to the CUSC. - 11.
 Section 11 covers the voting by the Workgroup. - 12.
 Section 12 summarises the conclusions of the Workgroup. - 13.
 Section 13 covers the impacts and assessment. - 14.
-Section 14 covers the proposed implementation and Transition arrangement. - 15.
-Section 15 covers the responses to the Code Administrator Consultation. - 16.
-Section 16 covers the responses to the Additional Code Administrator Consultation. - 17.
-Section 17 covers the CUSC Panel voting.
+Section 14 covers the proposed implementation and Transition arrangement.